 If you want access to movies and television shows on the go using your mobile devices, you'll want a plan that includes this feature - not all bundles do.

-You can also search for Internet providers by ZIP code to find the best provider available near you.
+You can also search for Internet providers by ZIP code using our handy tool to find the best provider available near you.

 1. The Big Deal Isn't Always the Best Deal